Workbench-Build/workbook/docs/index.md

 Better economic alignment between platforms and participants will enable the advent of true stakeholder capitalism to give billions of people the opportunity to build wealth alongside the products and services they love and use.

+---

 **Governance:**

-> Governance should be as simple as possible, but no simpler.
+Governance should enable token holders to achieve a goal.
+It's a means to an end, not the end itself.
+It needs to be as simple and intuitive as possible.
+This way token holders can engage in the governance process, via the governance mechanism, to create the changes they want to see.

 The moment you create a modifiable/upgradeable token system you have a governance problem.
 Another way of framing this is as a rights/roles access problem.
 To more easily reason about this you need a process to describe and discuss the rules of the game.
 Then you can figuring out what the rules actually are, who can do what when, and how people participating in the system can change the rules of the system.

-For governance to work people need to understand and respect the rules of the system, even if they don't agree with every decision.
+For governance to work people need to understand and respect the rules of the system.
+Then, even if they don't agree with every decision, they can at least respect the process that resulted in that decision.
 This is very important.
-We don't need consensus on the decisions themselves.
-We need consensus on the way we make decisions.
+We don't need complete agreement on every decision, but we do need to agree on the consensus mechanism we're using to make decisions.

 For example: if you respect the rules of the game you'll respect the scores of a game, even if you wish your team won.
 Once people buy into the idea of the game they can focus on playing the game vs figuring out what the game is or arguing about the rules.

 If you don't want to design a governance process from day 1 you can leave it as an upgrade for the future.
 This way if you want to set control of contracts to a community multi-sig or DAO in the future you can, but you could also set it to the 0 address so that the contract becomes immutable.

----

-Developing a grammar of cryptoeconomics

-mechanisms = words
-protocols = sentences
-systems = paragraphs

-Composability of language is what allows us to express and connect rich ideas easily.

-Need to create a library of patterns that people can easily instantiate and compose.

-Explore the relationship between classes/patterns and instances/things.

-Design patterns can be credibly neutral, but often instances are not.

-Shelling points are where we have shared language and patterns to describe things and coordinate.

-Patterns and mechanisms should have properties that hold under all conditions.
-Then you can reason about the mechanisms or patterns you want based on properties (toolbox vs based on the mechanisms themselves (man w hammer)

-Tokens as energy: liquidity, velocity, and friction to capture value (decreases velocity but can also be captured to put other things to work).
-All energy in the system should be maximally utilized towards productivity.

 ---